-In this second post in an occasional series questioning some of the basics of paediatric assessment, we will look at clinical markers of dehydration, something we have to look out for every day in the department.
+In this second post in an occasional series questioning some of the basics of paediatric assessment, we will examine clinical markers of dehydration, something we have to watch out for every day in the department.

 I can remember little from my paediatric placement as a medical student (over 20 years ago now) except for one thing.
 I was taught that dehydrated children have decreased skin turgor, dry mucous membranes, delayed capillary refill time and altered sensorium.
-Having spent some time looking into the validity of capillary refill time as an assessment tool, I thought I should look at more of the other dogma I have been exposed to.
+Having spent some time examining the validity of capillary refill time as an assessment tool, I thought I should examine additional dogmas I have been exposed to.

 “He supposed that even in Hell, people got an occasional sip of water, if only so they could appreciate the full horror of unrequited thirst when it set in again.”